I’d be lying if I said that most people didn’t head to Southeast Asia to lie on beaches, eat cheap food and drink cheap beer.

-Just South of the Chinese border, Ha Giang is the northernmost point in Vietnam, and often referred to as the country’s final frontier.
+Just south of the Chinese border, Ha Giang is the northernmost point in Vietnam, and often referred to as the country’s final frontier.

 With surreal views in every direction, Ha Giang is an illustration of how nature can flourish when left to its own devices.
 Far off the tourist trail, you’ll wander mountainsides and form friendships around curiosity rather than commerce.

-You can trek for days in any direction, learning about local culture within family homes.
+You can trek for days in any direction, learning about the local culture within family homes.
 It’s green, splendid, and full of authentic adventure.